Community Batteries

 Benefits of community batteries

-• Allows more rooftop solar and electric devices, such as electric vehicle chargers to be connected.
+• Allows more rooftop solar and electric devices such as electric vehicle chargers to be connected without expensive network upgrades.

-• They will strengthen the grid reducing the need to limit (curtail) solar exports and help customers maximise their solar investment.
+• Strengthens the grid and reduces the need to limit (curtail) solar exports.
+This helps customers maximise their solar investment.

-• Helps share more solar within the local area, including to households without solar.
+• Helps explore new models that share more electricity produced from solar panels within the local area, including to households without solar panels.

 • Helps to regulate voltage on the network and improves network quality in the local area.

-• Offers a flexible alternative to traditional poles and wires investment and helps lower network costs.
+• Reduces reliance on traditional poles and wires investment and helps lower network costs.

 • Access to an online information hub where the community can see how much energy was stored and used daily.